-Ted Hughes, a British poet who wrote Bayonet Charge, is probably best known for his tragic marriage to American poet, Sylvia Plath.
+Ted Hughes, a British poet who wrote ‘Bayonet Charge’, is probably best known for his tragic marriage to the American poet, Sylvia Plath.
 Since Hughes did not serve as a soldier himself, it is likely that he felt he was able to imagine what a soldier might have felt simply because of the battles he had faced in his own life.
-Although he was not likely to have ever been marching head on into death, it is clear that he could empathize with the feelings of the soldiers.
+Although he was not likely to have ever been marching head-on into death, it is clear that he could empathize with the feelings of the soldiers.
 The title “Bayonet Charge” shows that Hughes is using a World War I soldier as the main subject of this poem.
 The soldiers in the first world war would have experienced face to face combat and would have been so close to their enemies that they may have had to use their bayonets to stab the enemy across from them.
 This is the kind of battle Hughes seems most familiar with.
-It is not private matter that Hughes marriage with Plath was a battle.
+It is not a private matter that Hughes’s marriage with Plath was a battle.
 Although it is certainly hyperbole to compare marriage conflict to national conflict, it is common for Hughes to make such striking analogies.

 Plath and Hughes married only four months after they met, and Hughes admitted that while they seemed relatively happy for the first few years, there were definite “chasms” between them.
-It could be that the green hedge in Bayonet Charge represents the chasms that Hughes felt between his wife and himself.
+It could be that the green hedge in ‘Bayonet Charge’ represents the chasms that Hughes felt between his wife and himself.
 The conflict may have felt like a war.
 Perhaps it often felt like one or more would die.
-In a different poem by Hughes entitled, Wind he describes their marriage as a house stranded out to sea.
+In another of Ted Hughes’ poetry, entitled, ‘Wind‘ he describes their marriage as a house stranded out to sea.
 It is no surprise that Hughes may have felt a connection with those who have endured face to face battle.
-Perhaps Bayonet Charge only mentions the soldier himself and the hare because Hughes felt so alone in his marriage.
-This idea would certainly correspond with the themes presented in the poem, Wind .
+Perhaps ‘Bayonet Charge’ only mentions the soldier himself and the hare because Hughes felt so alone in his marriage.
+This idea would certainly correspond with the themes presented in the poem, ‘Wind‘.

 In various other poems, Hughes expounds upon his feelings toward their marriage, and even ventures to make reference to Plath’s suicide.
-Whether Bayonet Charge is one that is simply out of empathy to soldiers, or one that also symbolizes his own life, Hughes uses radical language and intense description to make the feelings of the soldier come alive in a way that all readers can identify with, whether or not they have ever fought as soldiers.
-Hughes is able to portray fear, strength, and raw human emotion through the words of Bayonet Charge.
+Whether ‘Bayonet Charge’ is one that is simply out of empathy to soldiers or one that also symbolizes his own life, Hughes uses radical language and intense description to make the feelings of the soldier come alive in a way that all readers can identify with, whether or not they have ever fought as soldiers.
+Hughes is able to portray fear, strength, and raw human emotion through the words of ‘Bayonet Charge’.
 He is able to convey the feeling of being subject to destiny, a pawn in the game of some greater structure.
-His vibrant words and vivid descriptions allow his readers to identify with all of this feelings while watching this soldier as he struggles to find the driving force behind his actions.
+His vibrant words and vivid descriptions allow his readers to identify with all of this feeling while watching this soldier as he struggles to find the driving force behind his actions.

 Bayonet Charge Analysis